olubiyiontheweb/sponsokit-search-ui/README.md

 # sponsokit-search-ui
-Influencer Search - Sponsokit challenge
+Influencer Search - Exploring Sponsokit

-###### Update: Hi!
-I did a second review tonight and switched from "elasticsearch_dsl" to "elasticsearch" library to query Elasticsearch.
+###### Update: I just switched from "elasticsearch_dsl" to "elasticsearch" library to query Elasticsearch.
 Search is now dynamic and both text input and range filters now work correctly.

 Description: This is a REST API that provides a search endpoint to search over influencers.
 Influencers are queried from Elasticsearch